ZeroCM/zcm/docs/zcmtypesys.md

   - Names used for array sizes must refer to a field in the same 'zcmtype' that has a scalar integer type
   - Names used for 'type' refer to other 'zcmtype' definitions
     - These may exist in other files
+  - The uint_literal specified for numbits must always be less than the number of bits of the corresponding type

 ## Encoding formats